HSF/hsf.github.io/_training/howto-update-module-style.md

 layout: plain
 ---

-If
+If...

-* You have built a carpentry style lesson by following the software carpentry tutorial
+* you have built a carpentry style lesson by following the software carpentry tutorial
-* You want to make it an HSF training module that is part of our [curriculum](hepsoftwarefoundation.org/training/curriculum)
+* you want to make it an HSF training module that is part of our [curriculum](hepsoftwarefoundation.org/training/curriculum)
-* You have already talked to us about it
+* you have already talked to us about it

 **OR**

-* You are maintaining an HSF module
+* you are maintaining an HSF module
-* You want to update the style
+* you want to update the style

 then this section is for you.
 If you want to update a new module from scratch, see [here](howto-new-module).